 Furthermore, it’s physically impossible to be silent, since “noise is everywhere”.
 So why not use yoga and music to balance this noise?
 That is why for Young Ho Kim, it’s not important to ask whether or not to use music during yoga, but rather how to integrate music into your yoga class.
 Today, everything is possible in the realm of yoga – even listening to jazz during your meditation practice.

 Curious about Inside Flow?
 Take a look at our Inside Flow classes, such as Alexey Gaevskij’s Stand Alone, Young Ho Kim’s Run for your Life or our Inside Flow Pillow Talk.
 Still in the Flow?
-Head over to the Inside Flow Academy Online Teacher Training to become an Inside Flow Teacher from the comfort of your own home and in your own time.
+Head over to the Inside Flow Fundamentals Training to become an Inside Flow Teacher from the comfort of your own home and in your own time.

 3.1.
 Does Every Kind of Music Fit Every Kind of Yoga?